brantburnett/btburnett.com/_posts/2018-04-04-couchbase-net-sdk-connection-strings.md

 ## Connection Strings

-While the &#8220;servers&#8221; collection is fully functional, it can make overriding settings across different deployment environments cumbersome.
+While the "servers" collection is fully functional, it can make overriding settings across different deployment environments cumbersome.
 This is especially true for .NET Core, where individual settings will often be overridden using [environment variables](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?tabs=basicconfiguration#configuration-by-environment).

 Version 2.5.9 of the Couchbase .NET SDK adds support for couchbase:// connection strings, which define all details about the servers in a single string.
 This makes per-environment overrides much easier: